ZhooL/FS22_EnhancedVehicle/README.md

 # FS22_EnhancedVehicle
 This is a Mod for Farming Simulator 22.
 It adds a basic "snap driving direction" mode, differential locks, wheel drive modes and improved hydraulics controls to your vehicle.
 It also shows more vehicle details on the HUD.

+**WARNING: Work-in-progress.
+This is a dev version - it might contain bugs.
+Please report unusual issues.**

 **NOTE: The only source of truth is: https://github.com/ZhooL/FS22_EnhancedVehicle.
 The second valid download location is: (still to be defined).
 All other download locations are not validated by me - so handle with care.**

 **NOTE2: I implemented the "basic snap direction feature" only because no proper GPS/GuidanceSteering is released yet.
 Feature may be removed if other mods provide this functionality in a better way.**

 *(c) 2018-2021 by Majo76 (formerly ZhooL).
 Be so kind to credit me when using this mod or the source code (or parts of it) somewhere.*
 License: https://creativecommons.org/licenses/by-nc-sa/4.0/

+## Known bugs
+* game crash when "leaving game"

 ## Default Keybindings
 | Key | Action |